 - second cycle programmes (graduate studies) with master’s degrees, as well as engineer’s degrees

 The strength of the Alma Mater is its staff who work hard on extending and consolidating the achievements of the University.
-Currently, JDU employs 648 teachers.
-Among them there are 440 academics and 148 independent ones, of whom 30 are titular (full) professors.
+Currently, JDU employs 740 teachers.
+Among them there are around 480 academics and 180 independent ones, of whom about 60 are titular (full) professors.

 Cooperation with foreign academic centres is an important element of recognition and classification of any school.
 Our Alma Mater has long and extensive tradition in this field.
 So far, the authorities of JDU have concluded multiple agreements concerning collaboration with different centres of science and research worldwide.
 The cooperation has resulted in exchange programmes for students and academic staff.
 The results of the implementation of numerous bilateral agreements and jointly finance research projects are applied in practice by both civil engineering and military industries.